In this 3-minute read:

 There are different NAICS codes for those establishments, so read the full descriptions of all the search results the NAICS provides and select the one that correctly aligns with your business model and product offerings.

-Once you’ve identified your business’s applicable NAICS code, you can gather all the documents needed to apply for a PPP loan and start your free application for your Paycheck Protection Program loan here.
+Once you’ve identified your business’s applicable NAICS code, you can gather all the documents needed to apply for a PPP loan and submit your free application for your Paycheck Protection Program loan with your lender.